openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 * Assigns Cinder volumes to the servers
 * Set up an `openshift` user with sudo privileges
 * Optionally attach Red Hat subscriptions
-* Set up a bind-based DNS server
+* Sets up a bind-based DNS server or configures the cluster servers to use an external DNS server.
+* Supports mixed in-stack/external DNS servers for dynamic updates.
-* When deploying more than one master, set up a HAproxy server
+* When deploying more than one master, sets up a HAproxy server

 ## Set up